 Study of recent developments and trends in the assessment of language in the context of bilingual education.
 Analysis and evaluation of bilingual tests in current use.
 Review of relevant assessment procedures.
-Prereq.: Prior approval from the Department of Education.
+Prerequisite: Prior approval from the Department of Education.

 TESL 343: Introduction to Language Assessment, 3 cr.

 This is an introductory language assessment course that offers an opportunity to gain knowledge in the basic concepts in language assessment.
 It covers basic principles and procedures of assessment, with an emphasis on the second language context.
 In addition to theoretical foundations, students will gain practical experience in how to construct test items with considerations of reliability and validity, use alternative assessment, analyze test results, and communicate test results with diverse audiences.
-Prereq.: TESL 340 or TESL 341.
+Prerequisite: TESL 340 or TESL 341.